Understanding school employment

 • Confirm other staffing determined and paid for by the board of trustees.

-• Check the SUE (Staff Usage and Expenditure) reports to see that all your staff have been paid correctly.
+• Check the SUE (Staff Usage and Expenditure) reports to see that all staff members have been paid correctly.
 Their level of pay must fit the conditions of their employment agreement.
 This includes special allowances, responsibility payments, and any adjustments from a previous pay period.

 • Confirm that your school’s banking staffing processes follow the pattern you expect.

-• Ensure pay adjustments for the next pay period are made before the 'cut-off' time laid down by your pay authority.
+• Ensure pay adjustments for the next pay period are made before the "cut-off" time laid down by your pay authority.

 How banking staffing links to leading learning

 It is 26 April.
-You need additional teacher hours to deliver a 10-day Gifted and Talented Programme during August.
-Make a practice copy of your Banking Staffing spreadsheet and set this up so that in August, you can employ another full teacher for the equivalent of 10 days.
+You need additional teacher hours to deliver a 10-day gifted and talented programme during August.
+Make a practice copy of your banking staffing spreadsheet and set this up so that in August you can employ another full teacher for the equivalent of 10 days.

 Back to top